The Trudy

 In 2012 the singles Dirt Cheap Melody and Bucolics Anonymous were released.

 The Trudy has performed extensively around the UK and headlined venues such as the Marquee and University of London Union.
 A flyer for a Marquee gig that The Trudy headlined is in the Victoria and Albert Museum collection.

 As of 2016 the line up was Melissa Jo Heathcote (formerly of The Pukes), Del Tagg, Paul Crook, Peter Tagg & Eugene Bezodis (of Patrick & Eugene).

 On 26 February 2016 the single "Rocket Heart" was released and was followed by the album Always Never Beautiful Forever on 15 April.

-On 5 March 2021 they released the digital single Dear Sancho, which was accompanied by a promotional video.
+On 5 March 2021 they released the digital single "Dear Sancho", which was accompanied by a promotional video.
+On 10 November 2023 the single "Every Story Ever Told" was released and a forthcoming mini album was announced.